Subhan-2/LibraryManagement/README.md

 # LibraryManagement
-This project helps to manage library book and assign them to students
+This project helps to manage library books